floragunncom/search-guard-docs/_docs/upgrading_5_6.md

 ### Monitoring

 While running in mixed mode, X-Pack monitoring might return incorrect values or throw Exceptions which you can safely ignore.

+### Kibana

+If you upgrade Kibana before the Elasticsearch / Search Guard upgrade is completed, a license warning may be displayed on the login screen and on the Search Guard configuration GUI screens.